docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 ``textDocument.characterRange(characterStart, [signedCharacterEnd])``

 .. note::
-   This functionality was added in After Effects (Beta) 24.2 and is subject to change while it remains in Beta.
+   This functionality was added in After Effects 24.3

 **Description**